 By Deanna Alfred

-Deanna Alfred is a 1L at the University of Colorado Law School.
-Alfred is a recent graduate of Loyola Marymount University in Los Angeles, where she grew up, with a degree in English, emphasis in creative writing.
+Deanna Alfred, a 3L at the University of Colorado Law School.
+Alfred is a graduate of Loyola Marymount University in Los Angeles, where she grew up.
+She earned a degree in English, emphasis in creative writing.